 You can use chuck roast, bottom round, or top round roasts for this recipe.
 Those are the least expensive cuts of beef, and make great stew meat!
 In the photos here, I used chuck roast cut into about 1-inch pieces and trimmed of excess fat.

 Stew meat is usually a leaner cut of meat, so it can turn out tough if it’s not cooked properly.
-Slow cooking it for about 1.5 to 2 hours is ideal, because it gives the beef time to tenderize.
+Slow cooking it for about 1.5 to 2 hours is ideal, because it gives the beef plenty of cooking time to tenderize.
 Adding a meat tenderizer such as vinegar or wine can really help, too!

-My Dutch oven beef stew recipe calls for both red wine and balsamic vinegar, so the meat will be tender after about an hour and half of braising in the oven.
+My Dutch oven stew recipe calls for both red wine and balsamic vinegar, so the meat will be tender after about an hour and half of braising in the oven.

 Stew can be incredibly flavorful if cooked correctly.
 There are a lot of different flavors you can add to other stew recipes to prevent or fix any blandness:

 – Balsamic vinegar

 – Red wine

 – Dark beer, such as Guinness

 – Dijon mustard